Best kitchen appliances for Bake Off fans

 By Christina Woodger

-The Great British Bake Off may be about to change, but it's still inspired millions to get baking.
-We round up the best kitchen gadgets to help raise your baking game.
+The Great British Bake Off is back.
+Sprinkle some flour and dust your rolling pin as we round up the best kitchen gadgets to raise your baking game.

 Put us to the test